memogarcia/OpenStack/README.md

 Config processor will create a new branch `deploy` where the runtime configuration will be ready for deployment.

-Verify the branch is created or modified correctly:
+Verify the branch is created correctly:

     git branch
     # * deploy
     git log
+    # Ready for deployment

 Deploy OpenStack